fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 </details>

-In this test function we want to check that the *path operation* to **read a list of heroes** actually sends us heroes.
+In this test function, we want to check that the *path operation* to **read a list of heroes** actually sends us heroes.

 But if the **database is empty**, we would get an **empty list**, and we wouldn't know if the hero data is being sent correctly or not.